 Share worries

-If you are feeling anxious or overwhelmed, try and share your worries with someone else.
-Call our Cancer Nurseline on 1800 200 700 or drop into a Daffodil Centre if you want to chat to a cancer nurse in confidence.
-Stay in touch with your own friends and get out when you can, even if you don't always feel like it.
+If you are feeling anxious or overwhelmed, share your worries with someone else.
+Call our Support Line on 1800 200 700 or drop into a Daffodil Centre if you want to chat to a cancer nurse in confidence.